 Applicants must, in addition to satisfying the University requirements, have an academic background that provides evidence of philosophical promise in order to be admitted.
 Such evidence may include strong GRE scores, a significantly high GPA over the last two years, advanced or honors coursework, or demonstration of research abilities or scholarly commitment.
 Applicants need not have majored or even minored in Philosophy, and in fact we encourage students from all backgrounds to apply.
 However, admission is competitive, and each applicant is evaluated on the merits of her or his own application.
 In some cases, the Department may recommend or require additional coursework in Philosophy prior to advancement to candidacy.

-Deficiencies are determined by the Graduate Committee after a close examination of the student’s transcripts and other academic records, and must be rectified prior to advancing to candidacy.
-None of the courses taken to rectify a deficiency will count toward the minimum unit requirement for the MA degree.
+If an applicant’s unit or area deficiencies are problematic, the Graduate Committee may require applicants to rectify them in their beginning semester(s).
+Courses taken to rectify a deficiency do not count toward the minimum unit requirement for the MA degree.
 Students who anticipate being admitted with deficiencies should contact the Graduate Advisor early in the admissions process and upon beginning the MA program in order to facilitate assessment and to plan a program of study.